autism-ip/Wechat2Reader/README_EN.md

 4. **Article import fails**
    - Ensure the URL is from a WeChat Official Account
-   - Verify the article is accessible
+   - Verify the article is accessible (Non-paid articles)

 ## Contributing